France on alert for snowfall, Eiffel Tower closes

-PARIS (AP) — France’s national weather agency Meteo France says a large part of the country is on alert for dangerous levels of snow and ice and urged people to limit their movement.
+PARIS (AP) — France’s national weather agency Meteo France said Tuesday that a large part of the country is on alert for dangerous levels of snow and ice and urged people to limit their movement.

 The area includes 24 departments in northern and central France, and in the Paris area.